iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

         - Order of the function in the specific spine.
       * - :py:obj:`parameters <euromod.core.FunctionInSystem.parameters>`
         - A :obj:`Container` with :class:`ParameterInSystem` objects specific to a function.
+      * - :py:obj:`parent <euromod.core.FunctionInSystem.parent>`
+        - The class of the country-specific policy.
       * - :py:obj:`polID <euromod.core.FunctionInSystem.polID>`
         - Identifier number of the reference policy.
       * - :py:obj:`private <euromod.core.FunctionInSystem.private>`